Abhi1494/Eureka-Server-Registry/readme.txt

 3. Add these below properties in application.properties which will disabled the project to be not the register as client in eureka server eureka.client.register-with-eureka = false eureka.client.fetch-registry = false
-4. register the another microservice as client in eureka server.